pmyla1/Genomic-Swamping-and-Introgression/README.md

 ```

-# Stage 4: Marking and discarding duplicate reads with Picard MarkDuplicates
+# Stage 4: Marking and discarding duplicate reads with Picard MarkDuplicates and Adding Read Groups with AddOrReplaceReadGroups

 Duplicate reads from the sorted bams were marked and discarded using Picard (version 3.0.0) MarkDuplicates, specifying `--REMOVE_DUPLICATES true`.
 An example MarkDuplicates command for one of the samples can be found below.